Pearl Rivers: Career

-After the war, she began submitting her work to newspapers and magazines under the pseudonym "Pearl Rivers".
-Her poems were published in the New Orleans literary sheet, The South, and in the New York Home Journal and the New York Ledger.
-On 17 October 1866 the New Orleans newspaper The Daily Picayune published her poem "A Little Bunch of Roses", the first of her work known to have been published in that paper.
-After 1867 all her work was published in this paper.
+After the war, she submitted her work to newspapers and magazines under the pseudonym "Pearl Rivers".
+Her poems appeared in the New Orleans literary sheet The South, as well as the New York Home Journal and the New York Ledger.
+On 17 October 1866, the New Orleans newspaper The Daily Picayune published her poem "A Little Bunch of Roses", the first of her works known to have appeared in that paper.
+From 1867 onward, all of her published work appeared in that newspaper.

-During one of Rivers' visits to her grandfather in New Orleans, she met the co-owner of The Daily Picayune, Alva M. Holbrook.
-He asked her to become literary editor of the newspaper.
-She accepted the job and in May 1872 married Holbrook, who was divorced and thirty-four years her senior.
-The marriage was unhappy.
-In a letter to her first lover she confided that Holbrook "never did, and never will" love her.
-A month after their marriage, Holbrook's first wife returned from New York and attacked her with a pistol and a bottle of rum.
-This was followed by a messy and protracted court battle.
+During a 1868 visit to her grandfather in New Orleans, Rivers met Alva M. Holbrook, a co-owner of The Daily Picayune.
+He invited her to become literary editor of the newspaper, a position she accepted.
+In May 1872, she married Holbrook, who was divorced and thirty-four years her senior.
+In a letter to a former partner, she wrote that Holbrook "never did, and never will" love her.
+Approximately one month after the marriage, Holbrook's former wife returned from New York and confronted Rivers with a pistol and a bottle of rum.
+Legal proceedings followed and continued for an extended period.

-Holbrook died in bankruptcy in 1876 owing $80,000, a very large amount of money in those days.
-He left the newspaper to his young widow, which she continued to run.
-This was a courageous decision for a woman at that time.
-She had fallen in love with the business manager of the paper, a married man named George Nicholson.
-A year after Nicholson's first wife died, he married Rivers in June 1878.
+Holbrook died in 1876 while insolvent, with debts amounting to $80,000.
+Ownership of the newspaper passed to his widow, who continued its operation.
+Rivers later formed a relationship with the paper's business manager, George Nicholson, who was married at the time.
+Following the death of Nicholson's first wife, Nicholson and Rivers married in June 1878.